mmuratarat/mmuratarat.github.io/_pages/faq.md

 62. [How to do two samples test of proportions?](#how-to-do-two-samples-test-of-proportions)
 63. [How to do chi-square test for variance?](#how-to-do-chi-square-test-for-variance)
 64. [How to do F-test for equality of two variances?](#how-to-do-f-test-for-equality-of-two-variances)
+64. When to use chi-square tests?
+65. What is Chi-square Test for Goodness-of-fit Test?
 65. [What does statistical interaction mean?](#what-does-statistical-interaction-mean)
 66. [Explain generalized linear model](#explain-generalized-linear-model).
 67. [Given X and Y are independent variables with normal distributions, what is the mean and variance of the distribution of 2X - Y when the corresponding distributions are X follows N (3, 4) and Y follows N(1, 4)?](#given-x-and-y-are-independent-variables-with-normal-distributions-what-is-the-mean-and-variance-of-the-distribution-of-2x---y-when-the-corresponding-distributions-are-x-follows-n-3-4-and-y-follows-n1-4)